DanielaFlore/arch1-project2-nmaldonado2/project/README.md

 3. states_and_interrupts - source and header files for the state transitions and interrupt handlers.

+## Button Mapping

+In the instructions listed below, it is important to note that BTN1, BTN2, BTN3, and BTN4 correspond to the S1, S2, S3, and S4 buttons on the msp430 accordingly.

 ## Instructions
 To run the game, please follow the instructions lisited below:
 1. Go to demos/timerLib and type 'make install'